caiaenen/front-end-summery/README.md

 # front-end-summery
 What's learned from books is superficial after all.
-It's crucial to have it personally tested somehow.
+It's crucial for me to have it personally tested somehow.